 You can contact us in one of 3 ways:

-All calls are undertaken by Quadrant Estate Planning, one of the UK’s leading Power of Attorney and later life planning specialists.
+Please note that all calls are undertaken by Quadrant Estate Planning, a Lasting Power of Attorney specialist

 I am a keen reader and writer and have been helping to write and produce the legal content for the site since the launch.
 I studied for a law degree at Manchester University and I use that theoretical experience, as well as my practical experience as a solicitor, to help produce legal content which I hope you find helpful.

 Outside of work, I love the snow and am a keen snowboarder.
 Most winters you will see me trying to get away for long weekends to the slopes in Switzerland or France.